benfoxall/benfoxall.github.com/_posts/2013-10-01-context-require.md

 </div>
 {% endhighlight %}

 I then stitch this together with another require.js module which looks through the page, loads any modules and applies them appropriately.
-It looks something like this (I've used jQuery here for succintity):
+It looks something like this (I've used jQuery here for succinctness):

 {% highlight javascript %}
 $('.cr').each(function(){